 Manhattan Scientifics Inc. (www.MHTX.com) is a publicly traded company that has acquired, funded and is a substantial owner of two technologies in the nanomedicine space.
-One of these called Senior Scientific LLC www.SeniorScientific.com The other is called, Metallicum, Inc. www.Metallicum.com: Here, on our parent company MSI website, one can read our summary of both nanotechnologies.
-Manhattan Scientifics management's business plan is to bring product to the market under IP royalty-bearing licenses to major industrial partners.
+One of these called Imagion Biosystems Ltd. www.ImagionBiosystems.com, the other is called, Metallicum, Inc. www.Metallicum.com: Our parent company’s website, (www.MHTX.com) summarizes both nanotechnologies.
+The Manhattan Scientifics plan is to bring product to the market under royalty-bearing licenses to major industrial partners.

 The principle of MRX is based on a simple and measurable attribute of magnetic particles, i.e. the rate a particle “relaxes” after having been subjected to a magnetic field.
 Magnetic particles that are attached to cells, for example, relax or revert to the random magnetic orientation, at a slower rate than particles that are free of attachment.
 Because of this delayed relaxation, the detector can be set to measure the relaxation at the time window appropriate for attached particles separate from the time window of relaxation of non-attached particles.